How to Improve the Speed of Your PrestaShop Store

 2. Unoptimized images

-Product images are the biggest weight in most PrestaShop stores.
-Uploading photos directly from a camera without compressing or resizing them can add several megabytes per page, which dramatically increases load times especially on mobile.
+Product images are the biggest burden in most PrestaShop stores.
+Uploading photos directly from a camera without compressing or resizing them can add several megabytes per page, which skyrockets load times especially on mobile.

 4. Inadequate hosting

 PrestaShop is a demanding platform.
-A low-cost shared hosting with limited resources may be enough for a small store, but when the catalog grows or traffic increases, the server becomes the bottleneck.
+A low-cost shared hosting with limited resources may be sufficient for a small store, but when the catalog grows or traffic increases, the server becomes the bottleneck.

-If you have already optimized everything else and the store is still slow, the problem is probably the server.
+If you’ve already optimized everything else and the store is still slow, the problem is probably the server.

 5. Render-blocking JavaScript and CSS